For an overview of the Carbon Reduction Sprint, visit SustainablePittsburgh.org/sprints.

 Top scorers can promote their leadership in many ways!
 Sustainable Pittsburgh is pleased to provide the following tools, platforms, and promotions to amplify your achievement:

-- Top scorers will be announced at an annual public event and receive a physical award to signify their achievement.
+- Top scorers will be announced at al public event and receive a physical award to signify their achievement.
 They will also be included in a press release.

 - Top scorers receive an electronic file containing a digital badge and other promotional materials for placement on your website and in job postings, sustainability or ESG reports, advertisements, social media, and other stakeholder engagements.